wesngu28/rhodesapi/README.md

 # RhodesAPI

 An API for the mobile gacha tower defense game Arknights hosted on Heroku made as a personal project.

 Requests data through querying from a MongoDB database which is filled with data scraped from each operator's page on Gamepress.
-When making a request to the API, a delay in response could be due to Heroku sleeping the application and it needing to be booted on.
+Responses are cached in a Redis database hosted on Redis Enterprise.

+Was hosted on Heroku but am currently testing Cyclic.sh as Heroku is getting rid of free tier.

 Add me in Arknights, Scramble#2904.